Temporal Graph Pattern Machine: Additional Experimental Details

 \subsection{Implementation Details}

 Most experiments are conducted on Linux servers equipped with four Nvidia A40 GPUs.
 The models are implemented by PyTorch 2.4.0 and PyTorch Cluster 2.1.2, with CUDA 12.1 and Python 3.9.
 The hyperparameter settings are summarized in Table \ref{tab:hyperparam}.
-For optimization, we use the AdamW optimizer with weight decay and set the number of epochs as 10 for both pre-training and fine-tuning.
+For optimization, we use the AdamW optimizer with weight decay and set the number of epochs as 10 for pre-training and 20 for fine-tuning.
+Full fine-tuning is conducted after pre-training, while TGPM backbone and task-specific decoder use different learning rate, with 1e-5 and 1e-4 respectively.
 We use a two-layer multi-layer perceptron as the prediction head for temporal link prediction to take the concatenated representations of two input nodes and return the probability of the given link.
-All experiments are conducted five times with different random seeds.
+Temporal link prediction experiments are conducted five times with different random seeds, while temporal node classification experiments are conducted for three times.